-Fall tuition and incidentals/ ancillary fees are posted to student accounts in mid-July and the minimum payment to register (or fee deferral) for the 2020-2021 academic year is due on August 28, 2020.
-The minimum payment must be paid or deferred by the August deadline to allow time for the payment to be processed by the deadline for registration (generally mid-September).
+Fall tuition and incidentals/ancillary fees are posted to student accounts in mid-July and the recommended deadline to pay or defer fees is usually the last Friday in August each year.
+For the 2020-2021 academic year, the recommended date is August 27, 2021.
+This date allows time for the payment to be processed by the registration deadline (generally mid-September).
 For more details on deadlines, visit the SGS Essential Grad Guide and the SGS Sessional Dates.